Click on a question to see the answer.

 Below are two approaches to entering restricted stock units into Family Law Software.

 1. Assuming stock will be sold when received.

-If the stock will be sold when received, then you can simply enter the anticipated value of the restricted stock units as a write-in line on the Non-wage Income screen.
+If the stock will be sold when received, then you can simply enter the anticipated value of the restricted stock units as a write-in line on the Wage-Like Income screen.

 Click "more info" and enter the value expected to be received each year.

-The value of RSUs is taxed as ordinary income when received, so entering the value as non-wage income does the correct thing for tax purposes as well.
+The value of RSUs is taxed as ordinary income when received, so entering the value as wage-like income does the correct thing for tax purposes as well.

-If each spouse is going to be receiving value from the RSUs, then you would enter the Non-Wage Income for each spouse.
+If each spouse is going to be receiving value from the RSUs, then you would enter the Wage-Like Income for each spouse.